 Do you have plans to export, invest, or expand abroad?
 If so, it can be difficult to get financing.
 The export guide tool (exportwijzer, in Dutch) will give you a good idea of whether you qualify for international financing or export insurance from the government.

 Are you going to undertake corporate social responsibility (CSR) activities abroad?
 For example, in emerging markets or developing countries?
 If so, there are additional opportunities for financing.
-But to qualify for financial government support you must comply with the OECD guidelines (Organisation for Economic Co-operation and Development).
+To qualify for financial government support you must comply with the OECD guidelines (Organisation for Economic Co-operation and Development).

 To solve international CSR (ICSR) problems in a sector, there are agreements to promote Responsible Business Conduct.
 Through those agreements companies, civil society organisations, and the Dutch government work together to tackle problems.
 For example, human rights violations or damage to the environment.